-Most discussions of sustainability focus on defensive strategies based on existing resource strengths, so a lot of time is spent on understanding differing histories of strategic choice and performance, because management of these departments or divisions appear to seek asymmetric positions, and because of the various routines it has developed to manage them (Teece, Pisano and Shuen, 1990).
-Existing resource strengths are obviously important, but securing the long-term future of an organisation must consider how to derive unique complementary areas of value added for the future.
-Both the concepts of sustainability and RBT, as posited in the current academic literature though, can limit organisations in understanding the full nature and dynamics of strategy.
-Firstly, sustainability is a journey and not a destination and it only becomes meaningful when the journey is experienced.
-Given the changing local and global environments, the process of identifying the journey, through adaptive awareness, presents the main challenge.
-Secondly, RBT (as was currently known up to now) attempts to identify and nurture the resources that lead to sustainability - but dynamic environments constantly call for a new generation of CRCs that are heterogeneously distributed throughout the organisation, and the identification and ultimate grafting out of redundant, obsolete and valueless CRCs.
-Hence, it is our thesis that previous work in the RBT area has focused too little attention on the richness and diversity of socially complex resource combinations, who through their interactions bring to bear on the value-adding organisational activities, constantly renegotiated flows of knowledge, learning, cumulative experience, capability accumulation and integration of functional capabilities.
-Sustainability is a dynamic process, dependent on people, rather than a set of activities locked in time.
+This need, to go beyond current resource-based theory, is shown when considering the sustainability of competitive advantage.
+Most discussions of sustainability focus on defensive strategies based on existing resource strengths, so attention is focused on understanding differing histories of strategic choice and performance, because management of these organisations appear to seek asymmetric positions, and because of the various routines it has developed to manage them (Teece, Pisano & Shuen, 1990).
+Existing resource strengths are obviously important, but securing the longterm future of an organisation must consider how to derive unique complementary areas of value added for the future.

+The concepts of sustainability and RBT, as posited in the current academic literature, can limit organisations in understanding the full nature and dynamics of strategy.
+Firstly, sustainability is a journey and not a destination, and it only becomes meaningful when the journey is Given the changing local and global experienced. environments, the process of identifying the journey through adaptive awareness presents the main challenge.
+Secondly, current RBT attempts to identify and nurture the resources that lead to sustainability - but, dynamic environments constantly call for a new generation of CRCs that are heterogeneously distributed throughout the organisation, and the identification and ultimate grafting out of redundant, obsolete and valueless CRCs.
+Hence, it is our thesis that previous work in the RBT area has focused too little attention on the richness and diversity of socially complex resource combinations, which through their interactions bring constantly renegotiated flows of knowledge, learning, cumulative experience, capability accumulation and integration of functional capabilities to value-adding Sustainability is a dynamic organisational activities. process, dependent on people in social networks inside and outside the organisation, rather than a set of activities at a single point in time.
+We therefore explore this social complexity through the lens of network analysis.

-Social Complexity
+Social complexity